laravel/docs/helpers.md

 ### env

-Gets the value of an environment variable or return a default value.
+Get the value of an environment variable or return a default value.

 	env('APP_ENV', 'production')